 - Galvanized surfaces can be cleaned with soap and water.
-The finish may dull over time, but this is normal.

-- Powder coated surfaces should be cleaned with a non-abrasive cleaner such as Formula 409.
-Inspect finish for chips and touch up as needed or the exposed steel may rust.

-- Stainless steel surfaces should be polished with a stainless steel wax or polish.
+The finish may dull over time, but this is normal. - Powder coated surfaces should be cleaned with a non-abrasive cleaner such as Formula 409.
+Inspect finish for chips and touch up as needed or the exposed steel may rust. - Stainless steel surfaces should be polished with a stainless steel wax or polish.
 Contrary to common belief, stainless steel is not rust proof.
 Exposure to certain chemicals and harsh environments such as ocean air or chemical plants may cause surface corrosion.
 Minor discoloration can be removed with a rust penetrating product (such as PB Blaster) along with non-scratching scouring pads.
 Severe cases of contamination may require the use of specialty products.
-We have had great success with products such as Stellar Solutions' Citrisurf 2310 Rust Remover and Passivation Solution.

-- The decorative solid surface tops on our Executive models, Beacon models and some PassThru models should be polished with furniture polish (such as Scott's Liquid Gold Wood Cleaner).
-Allowing the product to soak into the material for a few minutes easily restores the surface's luster.

-- Polycarbonate plastic should only be cleaned following the plastic manufacturer's recommendations.
-DO NOT USE ANY PRODUCTS THAT INCLUDE AMMONIA OR OTHER HIGH PH PRODUCTS.
-If the model purchased includes polycarbonate plastic, see the section of the manual dedicated to cleaning it (starting on the next page).
+We have had great success with products such as Stellar Solutions' Citrisurf 2310 Rust Remover and Passivation Solution. - For decorative solid surface tops use furtniture polish (such as Scott's Liquid Gold Wood Cleaner).
+Allowing the product to soak into the material for a few minutes easily restores the surface's luster. - Polycarbonate plastic should only be cleaned following the plastic manufacturer's recommendations.
+DO NOT USE ANY PRODUCTS THAT INCLUDE AMMONIA OR OTHER HIGH PH PRODUCTS. the model purchased includes polycarbonate plastic, see the section of the manual dedicated to cleaning it (starting on the next page).
 Failure to use appropriate cleaning methods will cause aesthetic and structural damage to the plastic which will not be covered under the warranty.